juspay/hyper-sdk-react/README.md

-# hyper-sdk-react
+# Hyper-SDK-React

 React native module for HyperSDK which enables payment orchestration via different dynamic modules.
-More details available at http://www.juspay.in/docs .
+More details available at <https://developer.juspay.in/v2.0/docs/introduction> .
 Some part of module depends heavily on native functionalities are not updatable dynamically.

 ## Installation